Join the webinar on ‘Real-time Smart Alerts for Quick Issue Detection and Resolution’ on Dec 3rd.

 By using Cucumber testing, teams can avoid misunderstandings and reduce the need for lengthy discussions about the code.
 Cucumber tests allow us to keep writing readable test code for humans to encourage collaboration than traditional code-based tests.
 This makes them more flexible and easier to maintain.

-Cucumber testing is a software testing process that deals with an application's behavior.
+Cucumber automation testing is a software testing process that deals with an application's behavior.
 It tests applications as a behavior-driven development (BDD) style.
 Cucumber tests are written in a simple, natural language that anyone can understand, even people who are not technical experts.

-The primary purpose of Cucumber testing is to help teams communicate better about the behavior of an application.
+The primary purpose of Cucumber automation testing is to help teams communicate better about the behavior of an application.
 By writing tests in a shared language, everyone on the team can understand them.
 This helps avoid misunderstandings and reduces the need for lengthy discussions about the code.

 Cucumber tests are also easier to change than traditional code-based tests for collaborators.
 Because they are written in a natural language, they are less likely to break when the code changes.
 This makes them more flexible and easier to maintain.